mrbbp/wooden-smart-toy/README.md

 To avoid screensize pb detection, i've decided to work in millimeter and made a truth table with true dpi of the screen.

 <code>flash.system.Capabilities.screenDPI</code> return fake value.<br/>
-I use the iPad number (ex. iPad4,4 for ipad mini retina wifi) from <code>flash.system.Capabilities.os</code> and a truth table to find the real pixel size for a millimeter.
+I use the iPad number (ex. iPad4,4 for ipad mini retina wifi) from <code>flash.system.Capabilities.os</code> and a truth table to find the number of pixels for a millimeter.

 I'm not developer, just graphic & interaction designer, i do apologize for my bad english and my hugly code.
 Hope this will help!